 ENGL 339.
-WI: Tutoring in the Writing Center (3-3-0)
+WI: Tutoring in the Writing Center (3-3-0) Prerequisite: ENGL 223 with a C- or higher.

 This course introduces students to the theory and philosophy of Writing Center teaching, provides practical experience in working with writers and their texts, and offers a review of basic grammar and punctuation rules with an eye toward being able to explain concepts and identify problems common to student writers.
 The course is also the required preparation for working as a peer consultant in the Alice Randall Writing Center.
 This course can be repeated once for a total of six credit hours.